google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 2012).

-This tutorial calculates the first day of no snow annually at the pixel level, providing the user with the ability track the seasonal and interannual variability in the timing of snowmelt toward a better understanding of how the hydrological cycles of higher latitude and mountainous regions are responding to climate change.
+This tutorial calculates the first day of no snow annually at the pixel level, providing the user with the ability to track the seasonal and interannual variability in the timing of snowmelt toward a better understanding of how the hydrological cycles of higher latitude and mountainous regions are responding to climate change.